 - Obtaining a mortgage secured to the property they are buying

 In other words, if the money is not liquid and readily available, then the buyer is not a cash buyer.
-The buyer is a person making an offer that is contingent on another set of circumstances happening.
+They are making an offer that is contingent on another set of circumstances happening.
 Sometimes, buyers who are obtaining hard-money loans present offers as cash when they are not cash.
 That kind of behavior is considered deceptive at a minimum and may even violate contract law.